unitt

 Unitt may be splited into two sections: runner and the tests.

 The runner is the section responsible to find, run and return error codes to the final user.
-While the tests are responsible to group the rules and logic of the tests.

 Initial setup